Peter J. Brand

-Peter James Brand (born 5 April 1967) is a Canadian Egyptologist from Toronto, Ontario.
-He is also a naturalized American citizen.
+Peter James Brand (born 5 April 1967) is a Canadian American Egyptologist.
+Currently an associate professor of history at the University of Memphis, he previously taught at the University of Toronto.
+His primary scholarly interest is in the art history of the Ramesside Period of Ancient Egypt.
+He has been the Field co-director of the Karnak Great Hypostyle Hall Project of the University of Memphis since 2001, along with Dr. Jean Revez, professor at the Université du Québec à Montréal.

+Education

 He completed his PhD in 1998 at the University of Toronto with his dissertation The Monuments of Seti I: Epigraphic, Historical and Art Historical Analysis.
 This was later published by Brill in 2000 and is considered to be one of the most comprehensive studies on the reign of Seti I who is often eclipsed in history by the glorious 66-year reign of his son, Ramesses II.
-A Book reviewer called it "the first comprehensive study of the reign (of Seti I) ever published." (see p.114)"It contains a catalogue of most of Seti I's monuments and an important discussion of the historical significance and reigns of Ramesses I and Seti I. Brand also attended the University of Texas at Arlington and the University of Memphis prior to the University of Toronto.
+A book reviewer called it "the first comprehensive study of the reign (of Seti I) ever published." (see p.
+114)" It contains a catalogue of most of Seti I's monuments and an important discussion of the historical significance and reigns of Ramesses I and Seti I. Brand also attended the University of Texas at Arlington and the University of Memphis prior to the University of Toronto.